jimfangx/eecs151t-labs/lab5/151t_lab_5_rewrite.md

 You can find the script that your synthesis run used to generate MMMC corners at `${CY}/vlsi/build/chipyard.harness.TestHarness.<someConfig>-ChipTop/syn-rundir/mmmc.tcl`

 ### 3. Read in LEF files
-LEF or Library Exchange Format files includes rules and specifications about the standard cells and metal interconnects.
-There are 2 types of LEF files:
+LEF files includes rules and specifications about the standard cells and metal interconnects.
+Both Standard Cell LEFs and Technology LEFs are read in at this stage.

-Don't worry too much if you don't know what the following terms mean; We will come back to this section when you get to the [Exploring the SkyWater 130nm PDK section].
+If you are not sure what these terms mean, refer to the [Characterizing a Standard Cell: Describing it to the VLSI tools](#characterizing-a-standard-cell-describing-it-to-the-vlsi-tools) section.

 **Technology LEFs -- "Tech LEFs" -- ".tlefs"**
 * These contain information regarding the process as a whole (information about the stackup) -- diffusion layer, poly-silicon layer, metal interconnect information, Via information, possible placement sites ("classes") and their dimensions.
     * "information" = minimum spacing between metal lines, via width, spacing requirements, sheet resistance information for different metal layers and vias.

 The technology LEF for the SkyWater 130nm Process can be found at `/home/ff/ee198/ee198-20/sky130_col/sky130_scl_9T_0.1.2/sky130_scl_9T_tech/lef/sky130_scl_9T.tlef`.
 Take a look!

-**Standard Cell LEFs -- ".lef"**
-* These contain information regarding each standard cell (or broadly, each macro/logic block that can be placed)
-    * "information" = Cell name, a placement site that the specific standard cell can be placed at, XY-coordinates defining the origin of the standard cell, size of the cell, pin information (the cell's I/O).

-The LEFs for the SkyWater 130nm Process can be found at:
-* `/home/ff/ee198/ee198-20/sky130_col/sky130_scl_9T_0.1.2/sky130_scl_9T/lef/sky130_scl_9T.lef`
-* `/home/ff/ee198/ee198-20/sky130_col/sky130_scl_9T_0.1.2/sky130_scl_9T_tech/lef/sky130_scl_9T_phyCells.lef`

-We will explain why there are to .lef files in the [Exploring the SkyWater 130nm PDK section].

 ### 4. Read in RTL
 This step is pretty simple: the synthesis tool reads in all of the RTL that makes up your design!
 One of these files should be your top-level Verilog file.